AndreaNaspi/Frequency-Distribution-CSharp/README.md

 ## Description

-A simple frequency distribution over a dataset of cybersecurity students
+A simple frequency distribution over a dataset of cybersecurity students.

 ## Build